srikanthbpai/srikanthbpai.github.io/_teaching/Stochastic Processes.md

 ## Main Tests

-- [Welcome test]({{ site.url }}/downloads/UGSP/Welcometest(answers).pdf): A test for prerequisities in discrete probability theory and random variables.
+- [Welcome test]({{ site.url }}/downloads/UGSP/Welcometest(answers).pdf): A test for prerequisites in discrete probability theory and random variables.
-- [Internal I]({{ site.url }}/downloads/UGSP/First-Internals.pdf): Discrete time markov chains.
-Independent increment and stationary increment properties of a stochastic process.
+- [Internal I]({{ site.url }}/downloads/UGSP/First-Internals.pdf): Students were tested on Discrete-time Markov chains, independent increment and stationary increment properties of a stochastic process.
+- [Internal II]({{ site.url }}/downloads/UGSP/Second-Internals.pdf): Axioms of probability theory and continuous distributions, Poisson process, CTMC and Chapman-Kolmogorov equations, differential equation viewpoint of CTMCs.
+- [Finals]({{ site.url }}/downloads/UGSP/SP-Finals-24.pdf): All the syllabi of the internals and additionally Brownian motion.

+## Results

+Three students scored the highest grades.
+Undergraduate students usually find this course hard, and my course was challenging because there was no proper reference material.
+However, I am pleased with the final paper.
+Lots of students surprised me with their understanding of the subject.

+Many students who have scored below B+ may have no understanding of stochastic processes at all.
+If an employer or college wants to inquire about one of my students' relative standing, please mail me.